Brompton & Hans Town

 Sergeant

-Chris Meade-King (Metropolitan Police, Police Constable, Brompton & Hans Town Ward Officer)
+Chris Meade-King (Metropolitan Police, Police Constable, Brompton & Hans Town Ward)

 Chris Meade-King